Embodied Instruction Following in Unknown Environments: Experiments

 \subsection{Implementation Details}

-\textbf{Training configurations: } We employed the LLaVA-7B architecture with the Vincua-1.3-7B pre-training weights for the high-level planner and the low-level controller, which is finetuned with our generated data by the LoRA strategy.
+\textbf{Training configurations: }We employed the LLaVA-7B architecture with the Vincua-1.3-7B pre-training weights for the high-level planner and the low-level controller, which is finetuned with our generated data by the LoRA strategy.
 For the visual encoder, we sampled 32 visual embeddings from each frontier in the semantic feature maps up to 256 tokens as scene information representation.
 We generated 2k instructions with three subparts (1386 target-specific short, 333 target-specific long and 332 abstract instructions) for 2509 scenes in ProcTHOR, which results in 30k groundtruth plans for training the high-level planner.
 We implemented the plans in ProcTHOR with $A^{*}$ algorithm to collect the expert trajectory as the groundtruth for training low-level controller.
 Target-specific short and long instructions mean those containing objects to be interacted (e.g. Place the egg in the bowl) for task achievements, whose number of step plan is respectively lower than 15 and not.
 Abstract instructions do not contain the interacted objects in the instructions (e.g. Make a simple lunch for me).
 We also generate 201, 67 and 152 data for each subpart as the test set.
 We utilized 8 NVIDIA 3090 GPUs to finetune the high-level planner and the low-level controller for an hour in the training stage.
-More details are provided in Appendix A.

 \textbf{Metrics: } Following the ALFRED benchmark \cite{shridhar2020alfred}, we use success rates (SR), goal condition success (GC), path length and their path-length-weighted (PLW) counterparts for evaluation.
 SR means the ratio of the cases where the agent completely achieve the human instructions, and GC measures the ratio of objects in the state of goal achievements.
 PLWSR and PLWGC calculate SR and GC weighted by the expert trajectory planning step number divided by the actual execution step number, which measures the trade-off between performance and efficiency.
+Path represents the distance moved by the robot, which is utilized to measure the efficiency of task planning.